olcf/lcio/README.md

 64k = 32

 These are relative counts, so the left hand side is a 'size type' and the right hand side is an 'int'

+## LICENSE
+Unless otherwise noted, the LCIO source files are distributed under the UT Battelle, LLC license found in the LICENSE file.